Build a Performance Management Strategy for Business Success

 HR and Leadership in Performance Management

 Traditionally seen as an administrative function, HR has now become a critical player in shaping and executing the company’s performance management strategy.
-HR leaders need to be involved in strategic conversations that influence the direction of the company.
+HR leaders need to be involved in workforce engagement strategy conversations that influence the direction of the company.
 This involvement allows HR to design performance management systems that not only measure employee success but also identify talent gaps and provide leadership development pathways.
 Through these systems HR can create an environment where employees are always aligned to the company’s goals and their progress is tracked.
 Plus HR report have a key role in building a leadership pipeline by identifying high potential employees and giving them opportunities to grow.
-This means the organisation can grow its own leaders and reduce external hires and create a culture of internal development.
+This means the organisation can grow its own leaders and reduce external hires and create a culture of internal development?.

 Leadership’s Role in Performance Culture